leefige/DDBS-proj/README.md

 ## MongoDB

 Located in `dbms`.
 This image will start MongoDB service, generate data, and import the documents into MongoDB as collections of `db` named `ddbs`.
+Then it moves all the unstructured data (files inside `articles`) to HDFS.

 ### Build Image